databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 If you are using Databricks extension v1, your project will automatically be migrated a [Databricks Asset Bundle](#what-is-dab) when you open it in v2.
 The migration process will create a new [`databricks.yml`](#what-is-databricksyml) file in the root of your project and move the configurations from the old `.databricks/project.json` to the new `databricks.yml` file.

 > **Note**: This means that you will start seeing a `databricks.yml` file in your project root directory and in your version control system change logs.
-We recommend comitting this file to your version control system.
+We recommend committing this file to your version control system.

 ## <a id="what-is-databricksyml"></a>What is databricks.yml?